New Communist Party of Britain

 The Party supports moves for greater global exchanges of views on a bilateral and international basis.
 We were one of the initial signatories to the Pyongyang Declaration, Let us defend and advance the socialist cause, in 1992, now endorsed by over 240 parties and progressive movements around the world.

 We believe that a coordinated communist response across the world is needed to rally working people against the imperialists and oppressors.
-But calls for the re−establishment of a formal Communist International are premature.
+But calls for the re-establishment of a formal Communist International are premature.
 The conditions that led to the establishment of the Comintern in 1919 do not exist today.
-The experience of world communist conferences sponsored by the revisionist leaderships in the CPSU after the death of Stalin has to be taken into account.
+The experiences of world communist conferences sponsored by the revisionist leaderships in the CPSU after the death of Stalin have to be taken into account.

 Our view, based on our own experience and that of the world movement as a whole, is that a new international must be based on these principles: